 Letters have been sent out to the most vulnerable and this information is being given to supermarkets and other organisations to ensure those being shielded have access to support via deliveries or food parcels.
 If you believe you are vulnerable and have not been contacted, please visit here.

 Travel and returning from abroad

 A two-week quarantine is in place for those returning from specific countries.

 To stay up to date on the latest advice, please subscribe to updates or visit here.
 Please respect the quarantine period that may be imposed upon you should you visit other countries, or indeed if you are returning to the UK.

-Testing has been massively expanded, however please only get a test if you have coronavirus symptoms or have been asked to by the local council or hospital.
+If you have coronavirus symptoms or have been asked to by the local council or hospital, please get a test.
 The NHS Covid telephone line is 119.

 The Chancellor has announced an extensive business support package which includes grants, loans, tax cuts, business rates suspension and payment of wages.
-The Job Retention Scheme (furloughing) has been extended until October 2020.
-After this, the Job Support Scheme will contribute a proportion of the wages of employees and those who are self-employed.
+The Job Retention Scheme (furloughing) has been extended until September 2021.

 Stockport Metropolitan Borough Council are regularly updating their information here.
-Bounceback Business Loans are available and Universal Credit has been strengthened.
 Visit here to see what you or your business may be entitled to.
 An SK business recovery website can be found here.